NalinDalal/Cohort-2/week_7/7.3|assign/assign_1/README.md

 include the css file into jsx file clear App.jsx

-mounter UserProfileCard into App.jsx,add image into the concerned assets folder, specify the path specifically else it will render error
+mount the UserProfileCard into App.jsx,add image into the concerned assets folder, specify the path specifically else it will render error

 UserProfileContainer.css to style the image, style thru .upc, then the gradient, now provide style to images, image in profile-down div